Eleven (Ive song)

 "Eleven" is a song recorded by South Korean girl group Ive for their debut single album of the same name.
 It was released as the group's debut single on December 1, 2021, by Starship Entertainment in conjunction with the single album.
 Written and produced by Peter Rycroft (Lostboy), Lauren Aquilina, Ryan S. Jhun and Alawn with additional songwriting credits by Seo Ji-eum, "Eleven" is a dance-pop song that lyrically expresses the members' romantic feelings.

-Commercially, "Eleven" peaked at number two on both the Gaon Digital Chart and K-pop Hot 100, and reached the top 20 on the standard charts in Singapore, Malaysia and Japan.
+"Eleven" was a commercial success in South Korea, peaking at number two on both the Gaon Digital Chart and the K-pop Hot 100.
+The song also reached the top ten on the national charts in Japan, Malaysia, and Singapore.
+It has been certified platinum for streaming in South Korea and gold for physical sales in Japan.
 Ive promoted the song with live performances on various weekly South Korean music programs, including Inkigayo, Music Bank and Show!
 Music Core.

 Background and release

 On November 2, 2021, Starship Entertainment announced Ive's debut, making them the first girl group to debut under the agency in five years since WJSN in 2016.
 On November 11, the group's promotion schedule was released, with their debut date set for December 1.
-On November 22, it was announced the group will debut with single album Eleven and lead single of the same name.
+On November 22, it was announced the group would debut with single album Eleven and lead single of the same name.
 Six days later, the music video teaser for "Eleven" was posted to YouTube; both the song along with its official music video was released on December 1, 2021.